telerik/ajax-docs/controls/stepper/functionality/icons.md

 >caption Custom Attributes

-The StepperStep object exposes Attributes property that can be used for processing additional information inside the ClientIconTemplate.
+The StepperStep object exposes `Attributes` property that can be used for processing additional information inside the `ClientIconTemplate`.
 Check out the example below to see how to use Step's custom attribute in the Template:

 ![Custom Attribute in Template](../images/stepper-functionality-icons-template-attributes.png)